|

 We will start by using the "Add STA service" tool to type the URL of the landing page of our favorite STAplus service.
 We will connect it to observations to get the "Observations" stored in the service.

 The problem with "Observations" is that it only shows values and times with no mention of the meaning of the values.
 "Observations" returns links to the "Datastream" and the "FeatureOfInterest" that can be visited to get the actual properties of them.
 To reveal the actual meaning of the values in the same table, we need expand the units of measure stored in the "Datastream" as well as the variable name stored in "ObservedProperties".
 We will also need to get the actual positions of the observed variable that are stored in "FeaturesOfInterest".
-All this can be achieved by using the "Expand Columns" tools that allow us to select the needed properties (in practice removing the non-selected ones from the result) and expand the needed objects to see the properties directly in the table.
+All this can be achieved by using the "Recursive expand" tool that allow us to select the needed properties (in practice removing the non-selected ones from the result) and expand the needed objects to see the properties directly in the table.

 Commonly, we are interested in the last observations on the latest observations (possibly the current ones) so we will request them in descending order by using the "Sort By" and specifying that we want to sort by "phenomenonTime" in descending order.
 We can also change the number of records requested to a bigger number.